Community Insurance Spain. Comunidades de Propietarios

 What community insurance covers

-A community policy covers communal areas only:
+A community policy covers the communal areas only:

 • Communal staircase and corridors